wp-plugins/amazon-link/readme.txt

 * New Feature - Add new keywords PUB_KEY, BUY_BUTTON
 * New Feature - Add new Amazon Link type 'URL' so can manually specify the link destination
 * New Feature - Add simple Rules to Channels
+* New Feature - Option to disable User specific Affiliate IDs
 * New Template - Add To Cart Template added
 * Bug Fix - Change the way templates are processed, to improve page performance
 * Bug Fix - Update settings page to correctly handle 1 or 2 column mode
 * Bug Fix - Update multinational 'popup' to reposition itself if not in correct screen location.
 * Bug Fix - Remove various warnings when DEBUG enabled, and some CSS errors
 * Bug Fix - Conditionally add contextual help based on WordPress version
+* Other - Rework plugin to allow more customisation of the data retrieved and how it is displayed.